Calm

 Listen or watch on your favorite platforms

 Hi, everybody welcome back once again to calm your caveman.
 Thanks for listening again to one more episode.
-A couple of episodes ago, we talked about the need to approach your anxiety instead of avoiding it.
+Last time , we talked about the need to approach your anxiety instead of avoiding it.
 We talked about how avoiding your anxiety is only going to make it worse.
 And we talked about a three step approach to being able to approach your anxiety.
 The first step was to find a reason to approach it, find your why.
 Because if you have a why you can bear almost any how.
 Then we talked about how step two was to defuse from your anxiety, defuse from your emotions.
 And we talked about step three was to expose yourself little by little to those anxiety triggers.
 Well today, we're going to revisit and expand step two, a little bit, defusing from your emotions, because it's really important to understand that there is a right way to do it and a wrong way to do it.
 Or in other words, There's a way to do it, that can make your negative feelings worse, that can magnify them, just like avoiding your anxiety.
 And there's a way that you can do it, that can help you to manage and master your anxiety.
 So I want to talk about the wrong way and the right way to do it.
-And a lot of this information is, comes from a book called Chatter by Dr. Ethan Cross who's a professor of psychology at the university of Michigan.
+And a lot of this information is, comes from a book called Chatter by Dr. Ethan Kross who's a professor of psychology at the university of Michigan.
 And I'll put a link to that book in the show notes if you want to look at it.

+We talked a couple of episodes about the technique of labeling your emotions.
+And we cited various studies that talked about how this can be really effective in helping us to defuse from our emotions and not be so overwhelmed and overpowered by them.
+And Russell Harris, who's a therapist, talks about how you can, one way that you can learn to describe your feelings is by trying to observe where it is that the sensation of anxiety is felt within your body and try and identify if it has edges, if it has a shape.
+Trying to identify the boundaries of it, right?
+If it has a vibration or a weight or a temperature or a pulsation.
+These are all different methods that you can use to be able to notice and observe the characteristics of your emotional experience and be able to climb out of the mud puddle and sit beside and look at it instead of just being uh, drowned in it.
 But there is a really important aspect to how to do this in a way that is effective.
-And this is where we come to the information from Dr. Cross's book Chatter.
+And this is where we come to the information from Dr. Kross's book Chatter.
 And he talks about the importance of being able to use third person pronouns instead of first person pronouns.
 So this is the transition from talking about your feelings by using the pronouns I, me, my, talking about it in the first person, we want to get away from that and we want to get toward being able to talk about it with, by using your own name, talking to yourself, using your own name and using third person pronouns like you, he, she.
-So, this is important because when we talk about our feelings with the first person singular, I, me, my, this is a form of immersing ourselves in the, in the emotion.
-This is us being in the mud puddle.
+So, this is important because when we talk about our feelings with the first person singular, this is us being in the mud puddle.
 We are fusing ourselves with the emotion, because it is my experience, my personal experience.
 If you can instead get a little bit more distance climb out of that mud puddle, sit by the side and talk to your emotion with third person pronouns- you, right, and using your name- then this helps you to feel in a sense, like you're talking to another person.
 We tend to be a lot more perceptive about how to deal with other people's emotional problems than we are with our own.
 And it is maybe precisely because of this, because when we are having the emotional experience, we tend to get mired in it and fused in it.
 And we can't see it from a third person perspective.
-But if you simply use this technique, Of beginning to talk about your emotional experience in the third person.
-For example.
+But if you simply use this technique, Of beginning to talk about your emotional experience in the third person, for example.
 Instead of asking, why did I blow up at so-and-so today?
 You can say, why did Adriana blow up at so-and-so today?
 And that helps you to see things from that third person perspective and be able to talk to yourself as if you're talking to a friend that you value and that you would give advice to.
-And this has been born out in research, many different studies, a lot of them headed up by Dr. Cross.
-Where he talks about people that relate to their emotional experiences by immersing themselves in them, by fusing themselves with them, by using the I language to describe their emotions, viewing the event from the first person perspective- I me, my- the more they talk about their emotions the more they actually zero in on the hurt and the negativity and just inflame the negative emotions.
-And their attempts to go inside and work it out.
-Just lead to more negative feelings.
+And this has been born out in research, many different studies, a lot of them headed up by Dr. Kross, where he talks about people that relate to their emotional experiences by immersing themselves in them, by using the I language to describe their emotions, the more they talk about their emotions, the more they actually zero in on the hurt and just inflame the negative emotions.
+And their attempts to go inside and work it out just lead to more negative feelings.
 And so you can actually end up getting trapped in your negative emotions, in your anxiety, if you describe it in a way that fuses, that immerses yourself in the, in the emotion.
-So, if we're going to approach our emotions, this is a difficult process, we don't want to avoid, we don't want to escape, we want to approach, but we have to approach it in a way that allows us to maintain our clarity.
-That doesn't just inflame the feelings and make them even worse.
-We need to do it in a way that gives us more clarity and allows us to see things in a more complex way and a more constructive way.
+So, if we're going to approach our emotions, this is a difficult process.
+We don't want to avoid, we don't want to escape, we want to approach.
+But we have to approach it in a way that allows us to maintain our clarity, that doesn't just inflame the feelings and make them even worse.
 And this is accomplished through speaking about it in the third person.
-And this has been shown over and over again in studies by Dr. Cross and colleagues.
 Those who are able to climb out of the mud puddle and sit by the side, and be with their feelings instead of in them, that this, instead of inflaming the negative feelings, it helps them to feel better.
 And it actually helps them to move from a threat appraisal to a challenge appraisal.
-And I'll detail a little bit more about how the studies have shown this, how it has tracked that people's appraisals, their internal invisible appraisals have shifted from threat to challenge simply by using this language, using their language in a different way.
-Instead of saying, I saying, you.
-Now, remember we talked about the threat response, the challenge response we've referred to it many times, if anybody missed it, you can go back to that episode called Is Stress Good or Bad For You, and I'll put a link in the show notes, that describes in more detail the difference between the threat response and the challenge response.
-But remember that the threat response is associated with anxiety.
-The challenge response, on the other hand, is where we feel like our resources are up to the demands and our body, our physiology rises to the occasion.
-It facilitates our cognitive performance.

 So, let me tell you about one study that Dr. Kross and his colleagues did, where they subjected people basically to a situation that would trigger performance anxiety.
 They made the participants give a five minute speech in front of an audience.
 And they only had five minutes to prepare for that speech.
 They only had five minutes warning about the speech.
 And so it was a situation that was pretty much guaranteed to trigger some kind of performance anxiety in the participants, because they had high demands and low resources.
 They don't have a lot of time to prepare, right?
 So the people were divided into two groups and they were instructed to reflect on their anxieties about their upcoming speech in one of two ways.
 One group was instructed to use the first person pronoun "I".
 And the other group was instructed to use non-first person pronouns and their own name.
-So they would talk to themselves with their own name.
-Adriana, you are feeling this way, or Adriana she is feeling this way.
-So they were given five minutes to prepare for this speech without being able to take any notes.
 And the difference between the two groups was notable.
-So those that used the third person pronouns, that were able to distance themselves a little bit, to defuse from their emotions by using you, and third person pronouns and their name, they experienced less shame and embarrassment after giving the speech compared to the participants who use the immersed self-talk, the first person pronouns, the I. They also ruminated less about it afterwards.
-And, importantly, judges who watched the videos of the participant speeches after the fact, indicated that the people in the distanced self-talk group, those that are saying you and using their own name, actually performed better on the task than those who use the immersed self-talk.
+So those that used the third person pronouns, that were able to distance themselves a little bit, to defuse from their emotions by using you, and third person pronouns and their name, they experienced less shame and embarrassment after giving the speech compared to the participants who use the immersed self-talk, the first person pronouns .
+They also ruminated less about it afterwards.
+And, judges who watched the videos of the participant speeches after the fact, indicated that the people in the distanced self-talk group, actually performed better on the task than those who use the immersed self-talk.
 So there was actual evidence in the way that they performed, it facilitated their performance to speak to themselves, to speak about their nervousness in this way.
-To be able to defuse a little bit from their emotions.

-And the researchers got into how this actually played out in people's heads.
-Of course, they're looking at the essays that people wrote.
-And the people who were writing in the immersed group, here's one example, someone who wrote, "I'm afraid I won't get a job if I mess up during an interview.
+Here's one example, someone who wrote, " I'm afraid I won't get a job if I mess up during an interview.
 And I always mess up in some way.
 I never know what to say.
 And I am always incredibly nervous.
 I end up in a feedback loop of nervousness, causing bad interviews, causing nervousness.
 Even if I get a job, I think I would still be afraid of interviews."
 So can you see the threat thinking in this person's essay?
 They're feeling that their resources are really weak in comparison with the demands.
 In fact, they are feeling that it's already a given that their resources are not going to be up to the demands.
-So that is definitely a threat appraisal that was written by this person, uh, speaking in a fused way with their experience using the words I, me and my.
+So that is definitely a threat appraisal that was written by this person, uh, speaking in a fused way with their experience.

 On the other hand, the people who use the distanced language tended to have a very different way of talking about their stressor.
-And so here's an example of someone, he wrote, "Aaron, you need to slow down.
+And so here's an example of someone, he wrote, " Aaron, you need to slow down.
 It's a date.
 Everyone gets nervous.
 Oh, geez.
 Why did you say that?
 You need to pull it back, come on, man.
 Pull it together.
 You can do this."
 So you can see here already, this sort of friend to friend type speaking, the person is able to see their situation as they, as if they're speaking to a friend, and the type of language that they're using is encouraging.
 And it's trying to show that the person's resources are up to the demands.
 "You can do this.
 Everyone gets nervous.
 It's normal.
 It's not too much for you."
 It's trying to minimize the way the demands look, and it's trying to build up the person's resources.
-So, as we've said so many times, it's really difficult sometimes to conceptualize, how can we switch our brains from a threat appraisal to a challenge appraisal, because as we've said, Much of the appraisal process is unconscious.
-So sometimes it can be very difficult to simply switch it because we want to.
-But this is really useful to know that simply using this type of language creates this switch and our brains and the, we already begin to have a little bit more distance to be able to climb out of that mud puddle, sit by the side and see the situation more clearly, and give advice to ourselves the way that we would to a friend.

 So yes, we do need to learn to label our emotions and label them with nuance.
 But it's important for us to remember that we need to do it in a way that allows us to climb out of the mud puddle and sit by the side and be with our emotions rather than immersed in them and the language that we use will very much influence the perspective that we take in our own situation, whether or not we are fused with our emotions, or we are defused from our emotions.